wjkaufman/bequester/log.md

 Also figured out how to (I think) properly sanitize SQL queries.

+**TO DO NEXT: figure out forms with angular (validation would be nice, but really just need to write update SQL queries at a minimum).**

 ### 2019-02-09

 Figured out the navbar (installed ng-bootstrap, and that seemed to take care of it).
 Starting to add forms to _update_ bequests, will do same for people once I understand what's going on.
 Then I'll have to flesh out the backend configurations.